dylankawashiri/hudsonlab/Parallel Computing Cluster/README.md

 for i in range(num_of_divs % total_ranks): #2
     split_arr[i]+=1
 ```
-1) Divsion (floor) of the total number of divisions in the function by the total number of computers being used
+1) Division (floor) of the total number of divisions in the function by the total number of computers being used
 2) Takes the modulus of the number of divisions by the total number of computers and adds the remainder to one of the computers

 Second step: